Precision Mapping for Safer Marine Operations

 Hydrographic surveys are important for a variety of reasons, which affect a range of industries and requirements.

 Hydrographic surveys ensure safe navigation by providing accurate depth information of water bodies so when planning routs ships can make decisions on the safest route.
-They also support activities like port maintenance, coastal engineering, and offshore resource development as well as supporting environmental protection and health to ensure the protection of our all important ecosystems.
+They also support activities like port maintenance, coastal engineering, offshore oil exploration, and offshore resource development as well as supporting environmental protection and health to ensure the protection of our all important ecosystems.

-This type of survey plays a vital role in the global economy by supporting maritime infrastructure like like ports, docks, navigational aids, offshore platforms, and terminals where goods and people are transferred.
+This type of survey plays a vital role in the global economy by supporting maritime infrastructure like ports, docks, navigational aids, offshore platforms, and terminals where goods and people are transferred.

 What is the difference between hydrographic and bathymetric surveys?